O-I/marvel/README.md

 ### Etags

-Most successful responses contain an 'etag' attribute that can be used to check whether the content of the requested resource has remained the same since the last request.
+Most successful responses contain an `etag` attribute that can be used to check whether the content of the requested resource has remained the same since the last request.

 ```ruby
 thanos = @client.character(1009652)